madapaamrutha-svg/RTL_Workshop/module-1/README.md

-# Day 1: Introduction to Verilog RTL Design & Synthesis
+# Introduction to Verilog RTL Design & Synthesis

 ## Overview
 Welcome to Day 1 of the RTL Design Workshop.
 In this session, I learned the basics of Verilog RTL Design, simulation using Icarus Verilog (iverilog), waveform analysis using GTKWave, and logic synthesis using Yosys.